 Dystocia and Egg Laying

-Dystocia is also known as egg binding, and it occurs when a female bearded dragon is unable to lay an egg, and it becomes trapped in the cloaca.
+Dystocia is also known as egg binding, and it occurs when a female bearded dragon is unable to lay an egg becomes trapped in the cloaca.

 The constant strain to lay the egg will cause a bearded dragon to have a cloacal prolapse.